 As consumers, we seem to have a complex relationship with plastic packaging, especially when we are talking about ‘single-use plastic’.
-On the one hand, the material is extremely lightweight and flexible, meeting many of our everyday needs from drinks bottles, carrier bags, food takeaway containers to the bubble wrap used to protect our on-line purchases.
+The material is extremely lightweight and flexible, meeting many of our everyday needs from drinks bottles, carrier bags, food takeaway containers to the bubble wrap used to protect our on-line purchases.

 On the other hand, we are too often confronted with these items, post use, when they have been discarded as litter in our streets, parks and countryside or even as distressing images of floating islands of plastic in our oceans.